 How to Speed up Windows 10

 The longer you leave your computer on, the slower it might become.
-With your hardware constantly running, your system may slow down due to temporary files being created, or various components simply overheating.
+With your hardware constantly running, your system may slow down due to creating temporary files or various components simply overheating.

-Although by default, Windows 10 will put your display to sleep, many users leave their computers on for days or even weeks.
-During this time, applications continue running in the background, accommodating memory over time and causing serious slowdowns.
+Although Windows 10 will put your display to sleep by default, many users leave their computers on for days or even weeks.
+During this time, applications continue running in the background, accommodating memory over time and causing severe slowdowns.

-It's extremely important to keep your operating system up to date.
-New updates bring not only new features but better optimization and often even security patches.
-You can update Windows 10 from the Settings application.
+It's essential to keep your Windows operating system up to date.
+New updates bring new features, better optimization, and often even security patches.

 Here's how you can disable unwanted startup apps to improve the speed of your Windows 10 operating system.

-- Open the Task Manager using one of the following ways:
+- Open Task Manager using one of the following ways:

-- Right-click on any empty space in your taskbar.
+- Right-click on any space in your taskbar.
 This will open up a context menu.
-Here, click on Task Manager.
+Here, select Task Manager.

 - Alternatively, press the Ctrl, Alt, and Esc keys simultaneously on your keyboard.

-- Note: Make sure that the application you're trying to disable doesn't have Microsoft Corporation stated in the Publisher column.
+- Note: Ensure that the application you're trying to disable doesn't have Microsoft Corporation stated in the Publisher column.
 These applications usually don't impact your system's performance and might be required for Windows 10 to run as intended.

 - Use the search field in your taskbar, or press the Windows and S keys on your keyboard to open up the Search feature.

-- Type in “Disk clean-up” and launch the tool from the matching search results.
+- Type "Disk cleanup" and launch the tool from the matching search results.